bryceberczik/social-network-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This is a backend application that allows you to perform CRUD operations on users, thoughts, and reactions, as well as friends that can be the other users.
-This app allows you to create real information on a postgresql database and use as an api for real world applications.
+This app allows you to create real information on a MongoDB database and use as an api for real world applications.

 ## Table of Contents
 - [Installation](#installation)